GabeScott/standard-works-vault/General Conference/1983 April - Climbing to Higher Spirituality.md

 I testify that we all can have that peace of mind if we are willing to rid ourselves of the ballast that prevents us from rising to greater spiritual heights.
 It will facilitate our ascent to a loving Father in Heaven, who will, in his due time, await our return after our journey through life.

-Let us, therefore, get rid of our sandbag of impatience and learn to be more patient with our spouses and children, our friends and neighbors, because the Lord has counseled us to “continue in patience until ye are perfected”!
-(D&C 67:13.)
+Let us, therefore, get rid of our sandbag of impatience and learn to be more patient with our spouses and children, our friends and neighbors, because the Lord has counseled us to “continue in patience until ye are perfected”! ([[D&C 67.13|D&C 67:13]].)

-And for those of you who do not know what the word patience really means, I offer a simple definition: Patience is learning to hide your impatience.
+And for those of you who do not know what the word *patience* really means, I offer a simple definition: Patience is learning to hide your impatience.

 And how many of us still go through life with a ballast bag called criticism?
-We should, instead, give more praise wherever and whenever possible because we have been told and retold, “Cease to find fault one with another.”
-(D&C 88:124.)
+We should, instead, give more praise wherever and whenever possible because we have been told and retold, “Cease to find fault one with another.” ([[D&C 88.124|D&C 88:124]].)
 And let us in this respect also remember that the faults and shortcomings we see in the members of our own ward or branch are of less consequence to us than one of the smallest in ourselves.

 Furthermore, do we still have a sandbag with unfriendliness in our basket, even though the Savior asks us to be friendly and loving?
-As he said: “Ye are they whom my Father hath given me; ye are my friends.”
-(D&C 84:63.)
+As he said: “Ye are they whom my Father hath given me; ye are my friends.” ([[D&C 84.63|D&C 84:63]].)

-While on our spiritual flight, let us totally empty our ballast bag of pride and be more humble in all things, always remembering the Savior’s glorious promise to all: “And inasmuch as you have humbled yourselves before me, the blessings of the kingdom are yours.”
-(D&C 61:37.)
+While on our spiritual flight, let us totally empty our ballast bag of pride and be more humble in all things, always remembering the Savior’s glorious promise to all: “And inasmuch as you have humbled yourselves before me, the blessings of the kingdom are yours.” ([[D&C 61.37|D&C 61:37]].)

 And will we really ascend in our spiritual balloon if we are not prepared to dispose of our sandbag of greed?
-Living prophets have counseled us to pay an honest tithing and to give a generous fast offering; and, moreover, the scriptures reveal in a very candid way: “Wo unto [them] that [do] not give [of their] substance to the poor.”
-(D&C 56:16.)
+Living prophets have counseled us to pay an honest tithing and to give a generous fast offering; and, moreover, the scriptures reveal in a very candid way: “Wo unto \[them\] that \[do\] not give \[of their\] substance to the poor.” ([[D&C 56.16|D&C 56:16]].)
 And, unfortunately, some people think they are being generous because they give so much free advice!

 Finally, we must get rid of the heavy ballast of frustrations.
 All of us must discover in the wicker basket of our personal spiritual balloon those frustrations against which we continually have to be on guard.
-It was revealed unto us, and we have already heard it twice from this pulpit in this conference: “The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught. ...
-Remember that it is not the work of God that is frustrated, but the work of men.”
-(D&C 3:1, 3.)
+It was revealed unto us, and we have already heard it twice from this pulpit in this conference: “The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught. … Remember that it is not the work of God that is frustrated, but the work of men.” ([[D&C 3.1|D&C 3:1, 3]][[D&C 3.3|]].)

 The only way we can move upward from our present level of spirituality and performance to a higher level is by doing away with the ballast that holds us back.
 We have to learn to live the commandments, not only for our own good, but also for the good of other people because we reform others unconsciously when we keep the commandments of God and live the teachings of the Church.
 That’s another way of doing missionary work and lifting the spirituality of those around us.